-It’s on many a bucket list and, for some, the grandest stop along the Grand Tour: land of pharaohs, pyramids, Cleopatra and cruises along the River Nile, reclining in a traditional felucca with those big, billowing sails.
+It’s on many a bucket list and, for some, the grandest stop along the Grand Tour: the land of pharaohs, pyramids, Cleopatra and cruises along the River Nile, while reclining in a traditional felucca with big, billowing sails.
 Can’t hop on a plane just now?
 No worries.
 Be transported from your lounger to the legendary cradle of civilization with these classic novels.

 1. THE ALEXANDRIA QUARTET by Lawrence Durrell (Penguin)